hitoshi-watase/sercrod/docs/reference/directives/compose.md

 Key ideas:

-- The expression is evaluated once per render in the normal Nablla expression sandbox.
+- The expression is evaluated once per render in the normal Sercrod expression sandbox.
-- The result is passed through `Nablla._filters.html(raw, ctx)` and then assigned to `innerHTML` of the rendered element.
+- The result is passed through `Sercrod._filters.html(raw, ctx)` and then assigned to `innerHTML` of the rendered element.
 - `*compose` does not create new local variables; it only consumes the current scope.
 - At runtime it shares the same pipeline as `*innerHTML`, but projects are expected to give `*compose` a higher-level meaning (for example, composing from templates, partials, or hosts) by customizing the `html` filter.